 Parker Sewer & Fire Subdistrict in Greenville, SC came on board with PAI in July of 2012.
 To date, the group is extremely happy with the decision, foremost with bottom-line evidence of savings.
 Savings in the group’s first year with PAI led to a significant 42% reduction in cost per employee.

-Lynn Thomas-Mayer, the Financial Administrator for Parker Sewer and Fire, described the group’s implementation with PAI as “flawless.”
-She said, “Jennifer McDonald had the knack of helping our Board of Commissioners, individuals who are very diverse, understand health insurance.
+Parker Sewer and Fire described the group’s implementation with PAI as “flawless.”
+Parker Sewer and Fire siad, “Jennifer McDonald had the knack of helping our Board of Commissioners, individuals who are very diverse, understand health insurance.
 No one has ever done that.”

 “PAI is about making it as easy as possible for groups to be self-funded,” Jennifer explained.
 “Communications is a big part of the service we provide.”